-We originally started through networking in the physiotherapy profession, which has limited diversity and inclusion, with 10% BAME and 1% black, with a sharp decline of BAME individuals at higher management level.
-This highlighted a greater problem occurring in our healthcare workforce which has implications for service provision.
+We originally started through networking in the physiotherapy profession realising the lack of diversity and inclusion, only 10% staff are of a BAME background and there is very little BAME representation at senior level.
+This highlights the disparities in our healthcare workforce which has implications for service provision.

-Not only is there a lack of minority ethnic representation at the professional level for those who serve the public and make decisions about care, but also a lack of understanding of the ethnic minorities in the public.
+Not only is there a lack of ethnic minority ethnic representation at the professional level for those who serve the public and make decisions about care but also a lack of understanding of the ethnic minority communities.

-In this environment health disparities increase, communities that need the services most are left disenfranchised, access to care is not the problem, the way the care is designed, how it is provided and by whom is.
-There is a disconnect between the public and healthcare professionals which causes failure of healthcare teams to meet service users needs
+In this environment, health disparities are increasing, communities that need the services most are left disenfranchised.
+Access to care is not the problem, the way the care is designed, how it is provided and by whom is.
+There is a disconnect between the public and healthcare professionals which causes failure of healthcare teams to meet service users needs.

 Cultural Health Club aims to break the mould, helping elevate BAME health professionals in higher positions to change the system internally whilst also providing education to BAME communities to increase health literacy and hopefully destroy health disparities.

 This will involve investing in professionals the whole way through their career.
 We aim to provide a network of experienced professionals who can mentor the next generation.
 Quarterly meetings will aim for us to push our mission and develop the community.
 Enhancing the way the BAME community works together is essential to change the narrative.